 It is important to specify the time frame you wish to measure progress over.
-In the Range to Use display, select one of the pre-set ranges such as 'Since start of year' or 'Over previous term'.
-Where an appropriate pre-set range cannot be found, choose a 'Fixed Range'.
+In the Range to Use display, select one of the pre-set ranges such as ‘Since the start of year’ or ‘Over the previous term’.
+Where an appropriate pre-set range cannot be found, choose a ‘Fixed Range’.
 This will allow you to choose the columns of data that you wish to measure progress between.
 Click Refresh when you have set your Range to Use.

 a – Kent Steps in the black box show that these learners have made expected progress over an academic year.

 b – Learners progressed through 6 Kent Steps as was expected.